Anoncheg1/emacs-configs/new-line-rebinding.md

 - C-M-m go there: open next line split, with indentation - 'org-meta-return

 Ways of new line by priority:
-1. go there: open next line split, without indentation
+1. go there(basic): open next line split, with/without indentation
-2. go there: open next line split, with indentation
+2. stay at current: open line split, without/with indentation - 'open-line/'my/new-line-stay-indent
-3. don't split: open next line and go there without indentation
+3. don't split: open next line and go there without/with indentation - 'my/open-next-line/'my/open-next-line-indent
-4. don't split: open previous line and go there without indentation
+4. don't split: open previous line and go there without indentation - 'my/open-previous-line
-5. stay at current: open line split, without indentation
-6. stay at current: open line split, with indentation

 Problem: Org and other modes require per-mode implementation